dehesselle/mibap/README.md

 # mibap - macOS Inkscape build and package

-This repository is the development platform for building and packaging [Inkscape](https://inkscape.org) 1.0 (currently in alpha, Git master branch) on macOS.
+This repository is the development platform for building and packaging [Inkscape](https://inkscape.org) 1.0 (currently in beta, Git master branch) on macOS.
 The scripts herein are targeted to be run on a dedicated build machine, not on your regular day-to-day machine.

 ## Requirements

-_In some regards it would've been more fair if this section was called "recommendations" instead, but that would only encourage carelessness or deviating from a known-good setup._
+_These requirements have changed a few times over the course of development.
+So it would be more fair to call them "recommendations" instead, but I want to emphasize the importance of sticking to a known-good setup because of the huge number of moving parts involved._

-- Use a __dedicated, clean macOS installation__ as build machine. "clean" as in "freshly installed + Xcode".
-Nothing more, nothing less.
+- __A clean environment is key__.
+Ideally, you'd have a __dedicated, clean macOS installation__ (as in "freshly installed + Xcode") available as build machine.
-  - Especially no MacPorts, no Fink, no Homebrew, ... because they could interfere with the build system we're using.
+  - Make sure there are no remnants from other build environments (e.g. MacPorts, Fink, Homebrew) on your system.
+Rule of thumb: clear out `/usr/local`.
-  - macOS 10.11.6 with Xcode 8.2.1.
+  - macOS 10.14.6 with Xcode 10.3.
-  - macOS 10.11 SDK from Xcode 7.3.1
+  - OS X Mavericks 10.9 SDK from Xcode 6.4
-    - Place it inside your `Xcode.app` and re-symlink to make look as follows:

-      ```bash
-      elcapitan:SDKs rene$ pwd
-      /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs
-      elcapitan:SDKs rene$ ls -lah
-      total 8
-      drwxr-xr-x  5 root  wheel   170B 20 Jun 12:23 .
-      drwxr-xr-x  5 root  wheel   170B 15 Dez  2016 ..
-      lrwxr-xr-x  1 root  wheel    15B 20 Jun 12:23 MacOSX.sdk -> MacOSX10.11.sdk
-      drwxr-xr-x  5 root  wheel   170B 21 Okt  2020 MacOSX10.11.sdk
-      drwxr-xr-x  5 root  wheel   170B 17 Sep  2017 MacOSX10.12.sdk.disabled
-      ```
+    `/Library/Developer/CommandLineTools/SDKs/MacOSX10.9.sdk`

 - __Use a dedicated user account__ unless you're prepared that these scripts will delete and overwrite your data in the following locations:
 _(based on default configuration)_